Raphael-Quinones/minechatcrm2/README.md

 ## Contributing

-We are open to the NextCRM community contributions.
+We are open to the MinechatCRM community contributions.
 Every contribution is welcome.

 ### Issues

 - [Open an issue](https://github.com/pdovhomilja/nextcrm-app/issues) if you find a bug or have a suggestion for improvements.

-### NextCRM Super heroes
+### MinechatCRM Super heroes

 <a href="https://github.com/pdovhomilja/nextcrm-app/graphs/contributors">
 <img src="https://contrib.rocks/image?repo=pdovhomilja/nextcrm-app" />